janzheng/janzheng/about.md

               <span class="timeline__date">2014 &mdash; 2016</span>
             </div>
             <div class="timeline__desc">
-              I define requirements, build site maps and create wireframes, as well as design, prototype, and develop the front-end user interfaces.
+              I defined requirements, build site maps and create wireframes, as well as design, prototype, and develop the front-end user interfaces.
             </div>
           </div>
         </div>

         <div class="timeline__full expandablejs--full">
-          <p>At Ubiquiti Networks I am currently designing and developing new customer-facing support and community tools that will launch in the Spring of 2016.</p>
+          <p>At Ubiquiti Networks I designed and developed new customer-facing support and community tools that was supposed to launch in the Spring of 2016.
+The project was unfortunately cut a couple of weeks before we launched public beta.</p>
         </div>
       </div>